sahha-ai/sahha-developer-site/docs/index.md

 ## Step 1) Register Your Account

-Tap "Get Started with Sahha" to quickly sign up for an account that your organization can use to access Sahha services.
+Tap "Register Account" to quickly sign up for an account that your organization can use to access Sahha services.

 <Link
             className="button button--secondary button--lg"
             to='https://app.sahha.ai/?rel=docs'>
-            Get Started with Sahha
+            Register Account
           </Link>

 ---